imperva/stepping/README.md

     @Override
     public void onTickCallBack() {
        //Will be called periodically based on Step configuration.
-       //In this case the Step is configured to request CPU time every 10 seconds
+       //In this case the Step is configured to request CPU time every 10 seconds see getConfig()

        /*
        * PSEUDO_CODE